EpsilonSolutions/netscaler-command-reference/docs/ns/ns-timeout/ns-timeout.md

 Minimum value: 1
 Maximum value: 600
 Default value: 10

+<b>anyTcpClient</b>
+Global idle timeout, in seconds, for TCP client connections.
+This value is overridden by the client timeout that is configured on individual entities.

+<b>anyTcpServer</b>
+Global idle timeout, in seconds, for TCP server connections.
+This value is overridden by the server timeout that is configured on individual entities.

 <b>nontcpZombie</b>
 Timer interval(in seconds) for zombie process that cleanup inactive IP NAT connections